PAVAN2005-LAB/PAVAN2005-LAB/README.md

 - 👋 Hi, I’m @PAVAN2005-LAB
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning computer engeering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on DBMS
-- 📫 How to reach me ...
+- 📫 How to reach me pavanyadavgecdahod@gmail.com...

 <!---
 PAVAN2005-LAB/PAVAN2005-LAB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.